act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 name: Error message describes invalid form field value
 rule_type: atomic
 description: |
-  This rule checks that text error messages provided when the user completes a form field with invalid values or using an invalid format identify the cause of the error or how to fix the error.
+  This rule checks that text error messages provided when the user completes a form field with invalid values or using an invalid format, identify the cause of the error or how to fix the error.
 accessibility_requirements:
   wcag20:3.3.1: # Error Identification (A)
     forConformance: true